FabianAugustSkjellestad/Semester-project-1/README.md

 # Semester-project-1
-This is the repository for the semester project 1
+This is the repository for the semester project 1 - Community Science Museum